Frequently Asked Questions

 What types of students are elected as CSOs?

-Generally, students who LOVE Science, Technology, Engineering and Math – but also student leaders hoping to make a difference on their campus and in the community!
-We are developing a global network of CSOs.
+Generally, students who enjoy or advocate for Science, Technology, Engineering and Math – but also student leaders hoping to make a difference in the community!

 What does a CSO do?

-A CSO participates in a Leadership Training Institute and Cabinet Meetings focused on creating a pipeline of diverse STEM leaders.
-They are expected to positively impact the STEM culture at school and within their community.
+A CSO participates in a Leadership Training Institute and Cabinet Meetings focused on creating a global network of diverse STEM leaders.
+They are expected to positively impact the STEM culture within their community.
 During the year, CSOs are expected to create an Action Plan and collaborate with peers, mentors and professionals to complete their project.

 How many CSOs are currently serving in the program and where?